pebble-dev/developer.rebble.io/source/_guides/best-practices/building-for-every-pebble.md

 The difference in capabilities between the various Pebble hardware platforms are listed in
 {% guide_link tools-and-resources/hardware-information %}.
 For example, the
-Basalt, Chalk and Emery platforms support 64 colors, whereas the Aplite and Diorite platforms only support two colors.
+Basalt, Chalk and Emery platforms support 64 colors, whereas the Aplite, Diorite and Flint platforms only support two colors.
 This can make developing apps with rich color layouts difficult when considering compatibility with other non-color hardware.
 Another example is using platform specific APIs such as Health or Dictation.